-- (i) eight Regional Directors consisting of one Regional Director from each Region, each of whom shall have been nominated and elected by the Directors residing in such region from among the eligible Directors and Life Directors residing in such Region; - (ii) three executive officers, consisting of the President, President- Elect and Vice President; and - (iii) three at-large members, each of whom shall have been nominated and elected by the entire Board of Directors from among the Directors and Life Directors. - (b) The Association shall establish eight geographically based Regions of approximately equal Association membership, from which the Regional Directors shall be elected.
+- (a) The Executive Committee shall be composed as follows: - eight Regional Directors consisting of one Regional Director from each Region, each of whom shall have been nominated and elected by the Directors residing in such region from among the eligible Directors and Life Directors residing in such Region; - (ii) three executive officers, consisting of the President, President- Elect and Vice President; and - (iii) all at large members elected to serve on the Executive Committee at or prior to the June 2022 Convention shall serve out the remainder of their existing three year terms.
+No at large members shall be elected to the Executive Committee after the June 2022 Convention.
+No at-large members will serve on the Executive Committee after June 2025. - (b) The Association shall establish eight geographically based Regions of approximately equal Association membership, from which the Regional Directors shall be elected.
 The eight Regions initially so established shall be as follows: